-We’re excited to announce a new open source project called Maestro which provides a declarative approach to building production-grade Kubernetes Operators covering the entire application lifecycle.
+We’re excited to announce a new open source project called Kudo which provides a declarative approach to building production-grade Kubernetes Operators covering the entire application lifecycle.
 Ever since the Operator concept was introduced two years ago we’ve seen a number of projects for automating many different distributed systems, created by the makers of those systems as well as community members.
 Many Operators that exist today handle the initial deployment of the software, but they don’t provide automation for Day 2 Operations tasks like binary upgrades, configuration updates, and failure recovery.
 Operators combine advanced Kubernetes concepts such as custom resources and controllers, and therefore require deep Kubernetes expertise.
 Implementing a production-grade controller for a complex workload typically requires thousands of lines of code and many months of development.
 As a result, the quality of operators that are available today varies.
 Some operators that can be found online are mere scripts, which are not able to handle the complex failure scenarios that can happen in distributed systems.

 At Mesosphere, we’ve been working with our partners for years to automate the complex lifecycle of databases, message queues, file systems, and other stateful distributed systems.
 About three years ago we started capturing patterns we learned from building frameworks for technologies like Apache Kafka, Apache Cassandra, Elastic and more in the DC/OS Commons SDK.
 It essentially exposes high level human-centered concepts that enable anyone to build service automation using just a declarative spec in most cases.
 Before the SDK existed, creating a framework required deep expertise in Apache Mesos and distributed systems operations, and software vendors had to write thousands of lines of code.
 Looking at the Operators available today reminded us of those early days.
 Since the main concepts of the DC/OS SDK aren’t tied to Mesos, we knew that we could eventually create a version of the SDK for Kubernetes.
-This is how Maestro was born.
+This is how Kudo was born.

-How Maestro helps to create Operators
+How Kudo helps to create Operators

 Production-grade Universal Operator

-Maestro includes a Universal Operator implementation that is based on a state machine, saving authors from writing thousands of lines of code and reinventing the wheel.
+Kudo includes a Universal Operator implementation that is based on a state machine, saving authors from writing thousands of lines of code and reinventing the wheel.
 The Universal Operator can reconcile even complex state changes resulting from failures with the desired system state.
 The result is that even people new to Kubernetes can create a production-grade Operator easily.

 Best practices built-in